 A reverse mortgage allows you to borrow money using the equity in your home as security.

-If you're aged 60 or over, the most you can borrow is likely to be 15-20% of your home’s value.
-As a guide, add 1% for each year over 60.
-So, at 65 years of age, the most you can borrow will be about 20-25% of the value of your home.
+If you're aged 55 or over, the most you can borrow is around 15-20% of your home’s value.
+As a guide, add 1% for each year you're over 55 years old.
+So, at 65 years of age, the most you can borrow will be about 25-30% of the value of your home.

 regular income stream,